 - Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities.
-These inputs are readily available in the market and are normally obtainable from multiple sources. - Level 2: Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices).
-These inputs must be observable for substantially the full term of the financial instrument. - Level 3: Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs).
+These inputs are readily available in the market and are normally obtainable from multiple sources.
+As noted above, market analyses were performed weekly with all Level 1 valuations using the year end strike price for valuation purposes. - Level 2: Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices).
+These inputs must be observable for substantially the full term of the financial instrument.
+As noted above, market analyses were performed weekly with unit prices obtained at or close to 30 June 2020 to ensure accurate and valid fair values were adopted. - Level 3: Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs).
 This includes any instrument that is not categorised in Level 1 or Level 2 and includes assets that are subject to various valuations methodologies to determine their fair value.
+Refer to Note 3 for discussions on the additional steps taken by the Fund to ensure Level 3 assets were valued appropriately.